paltalabs/defindex/apps/docs/10-whitepaper/02-state-of-the-art/02-tokensets.md

 That’s defined at the beginning as an arbitrary parameter.
 For example, I can define 1 SetToken to have 1WBTC, 2WETH and 3USDC.
 Then, if I want to mint 10 SetTokens I need to have 10WBTC, 20WETH, 30USDC.

-It can be added a module to mint SetTokens with only one Asset   https://docs.tokensets.com/developers/guides-and-tutorials/protocol/nav-issuance .
+It can be added a module to mint SetTokens with only one Asset, which is the [NAV (Net Asset Value) Issuance](https://docs.tokensets.com/developers/guides-and-tutorials/protocol/nav-issuance) .
 It uses oracles to identify how much you can mint.
 “The issuer receives a proportional amount of SetTokens on issuance based on the calculated net asset value of the Set using **oracle prices**.”

 # TokenSets